fosterushka/Chrome-Extension-Auto-Currency-Convert/README.md

 # Chrome Price Converter
-`*WIP - Work In Progress, which means this plugin still have a lot of bugs,glitches,sometimes can not work properly etc`
+`*WIP - Work In Progress still have a lot of bugs,sometimes can not work properly`

+`*For reduce usage of the your RAM, extension will work only while you click on it once`

 **_A Google Chrome Extension which help to convert currency._**